apptainer/singularity-userdocs/singularity_and_docker.rst

 For additional details regarding this specification, consult `OCI Image Format Specification <https://github.com/opencontainers/image-spec>`_.

-As required by the layout specification, OCI blobs are named by their contents:
+As required by the layout specification, OCI blobs are uniquely named by their contents:

 .. code-block:: none